razorcd/razorcd.github.io/_posts/2020-10-07-scaling-reactive-apis.md

 Load testing was a bit challenging.
 But I managed to simulate over 250 000 simultaneously opened connections on an AWS production environment, so no networking latency.
 And I was continuously sending and reading events in realtime and measuring if delays are happening between input time and output time.
 The system could definitely handle more connections.

 For load testing the `RedisPuller` integrated with `Redis` part only, I managed to simulate pulling data from Redis from 1 million streams in one single query.
-I am vary impressed on how fast `Redis-Streams` is.
+I am very impressed on how fast `Redis-Streams` is.

 The architecture of the `RedisPuller` was inspired from `kafka-clients` which also pulls data from a source continuously.
 Unfortunately Redis is not handling offsets with consumer-groups like Kafka does, that is why I added the offsets in the `EventStream` class.

 So far this is running in production for more than 6 months and it was very stable.

 The application services can be scaled horizontally to allow data to be distributed.
 All services will use same Redis server.
 The next bottleneck point of the system will be Redis connection, for sure.
-To improve this, sharding Redis server would be the next step.
+To improve this, sharding the Redis server would be the next step.
 I would suggest adding monitoring/alerting to be prepared when business grows to that point.

-API event streams can handle backpressure, this can be connected to the `RedisPuller` and configure it to pull data slower from Redis when customer stream indicates to slow down the publishing rate.
+API event streams can handle backpressure, this can be connected to the `RedisPuller` and configure to pull data slower from Redis when customer stream indicates to slow down the publishing rate.
 Of course this has to be done independently on each `EventStream` object.

 The implementation I explained here is a simplified version of what I use in production and the Customer domain is just made up.
 Even so, this example is production ready but it needs some validations, monitoring and logging.
 There should be a query limiter to not allow more than one query per second.
 Also Redis needs a size limit cleanup to not consume memory forever.
 A graceful shutdown protection would be useful to allow the `RedisPuller` thread to finish pulling before interrupting.
 Gateways and firewalls also need to be updated to manage long running requests.

 I hope you enjoyed reading this as much as I enjoyed developing it.
 Would be great to have this feature implemented directly in the Redis-client directly.
-Maybe one day I can work on adding this, when time will have a different dimension.
+Maybe one day I can work on adding this, when the time will have a different dimension.

 Thanks for reading. :)